NBA All-Star Game 2018: LeBron James Wins MVP as Team LeBron Beats Team Stephen

 Fellow first-timer Victor Oladipo didn't make the same kind of impact in the box score, as he managed seven points.

-However, the Indiana Pacers shooting guard produced one of the evening's most gaudy highlights, when he threw down a filthy transition slam:
+However, the Indiana Pacers shooting guard produced one of the evening's most gaudy highlights when he threw down a filthy transition slam:

 Former YouTube Phenom Bringing Speed to USA Bobsled